zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-kafka/mysql-to-kafka.md

 ````
 <copy>info all</copy>
 ````
-**Step13:** Now go back to the previous session, where you ran ‘showtopics’; we’ll load some data on the MySQL database ‘ggsource’ and GG will extract and write it to the Kafka topics.
+**Step 11:** Now go back to the previous session, where you ran ‘showtopics’; we’ll load some data on the MySQL database ‘ggsource’ and GG will extract and write it to the Kafka topics.

 ![](./images/E11.png " ")